-The Gumberg Library seeks to make its resources accessible to all users, including those with disabilities.
+The Gumberg Library seeks to make its resources accessible to all users.

 Gumberg Library provides information resources, educational opportunities, and individualized services embodying Duquesne University’s Spiritan identity and commitment to academic excellence.